MARDI GRAS TRIPTYCH

 say to this mountain, be moved.
 And so good will

-.
+be done.
 Latrobe, with age-spotted reason,

 reticulates his son (whose cypress enfilade